julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

         - [Expressions, Statements, and Blocks](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/expressions.html)
         - [Control Flow Statements](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/flow.html)

-**I choose problems that, in my opinion, they are not hard.
-But should be nice to explain the process followed to solve.**
+**I choose problems that, in my opinion, are not hard to solve, but it should be nice to explain the process I followed to solve them.**

 In summary, the approach is: